mikegontarek/mikegontarek.github.io/README.md

 ## *Professional Self-Assesment*

 I started my pursuit of my Bachelor's Degree in Computer Science in September of 2018.
 It has taken me four years as I have been busy with my wife and now two little girls (4 and 1).
 During my time working on my degree I have learned about many IDEs, languages, hardware, software, and applications that make Software engineering possible.
 I have learned how to securely write safe code that used security policies to ensure that I fix bugs, and protect from vulnerabilities.
 The Computer Science program with the Software Engineering emphasis has exposed me to a lot of great tools and given me a good foundation to stand on.
 Now I am looking forward to landing my first job and hitting the ground running.
 	I have two artifacts that I used to highlight the skills I have gained throughout my degree.

 First, I used my Java project which has a contact class with parameters for the contact information that was tested with JUnit.
 I enhanced this project by adding a console log that allowed the user to run the application and enter a choice for what they would like the application to do.
 Then the application would perform that function.
 I made it so the user could add data and then display that data.

 Second, I used the SQL tables created in my DAD 220 class.
 I  enhanced them so they would reflect statistics about Minnesota Wild players on one table and the other table, I put their hometown information.

+These artifacts are described in more detail at the bottom of this page under the Artifacts header.

 Five Course Outcomes
 1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science
 2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts
 3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices (data structures and algorithms)